element-hq/element-web/docs/labs.md

 Enables exploring public spaces in the new search dialog.
 Requires the server to have [MSC3827](https://github.com/matrix-org/matrix-spec-proposals/pull/3827) enabled.

-## Sign in another device by showing a QR code (`feature_qr_signin_reciprocate_show`)

-Add capability to the session/device manager screens to generate a QR code to sign in another device + set up E2EE.
-This requires the homeserver to have support for [MSC3882](https://github.com/matrix-org/matrix-spec-proposals/pull/3882) and [MSC3886](https://github.com/matrix-org/matrix-spec-proposals/pull/3886) enabled.

 ## Use the Rust cryptography implementation (`feature_rust_crypto`) [In Development]